 Oftentimes, ideas we have won’t fit into our current projects, but they might be perfect for other work down the line.
 That means you need to keep track of them.
 A tool like Shutterstock’s Photo Lightbox can be ideal for just that purpose.
 It lets you cull through their extensive library of photographs and images and group photos together.
 Which is great for grouping ideas together and keeping your own desktop clutter free.
 You can also easily share the lightboxes you make, which is invaluable when you are working collaboratively with other designers or a client.
 Additionally, turning the photos you find into color palettes that can define your projects is a snap with a color extraction tool like Adobe Kuler.

 Update Your Development Software

 We’re all guilty of falling into ruts.
 Yet, if the rut you’ve fallen into is using outdated development software, it’s time to fix it.
 Spending a bit of money on dev software that is more in line with the type of design you do these days can save you invaluable time.
 Yet it’s important to find software that won’t take you weeks to learn.
+Test management tools from Inflectra.com are some of the many tools that can help simplify your web testing process.
 One application that I’ve been finding particularly effective and easy to use is Headway.
 It combines drag and drop functionality with an intuitive style editor.
 Additionally, it works through the backend of your site, which makes it simple to do limitless testing and editing more seamlessly than other software.